Selective high schools and opportunity class placement procedures

 4.2 Prepare for the tests

-The department does not recommend any coaching for the tests.
-The department provides an Opportunity class student resource hub and Selective high school student resource hub to help students familiarise themselves with the types of questions they may be asked, the test format and procedures.
+The department does not recommend or endorse any coaching for the tests.
+The department provides test resources and practice tests at Applying for an opportunity class: Student resource hub and at Applying for a selective high school: Student resource hub to help students familiarise themselves with the types of questions they may be asked, the test format and procedures.

 The Opportunity Class Placement Test and the Selective High School Placement Test allow students to demonstrate their abilities across a range of areas, including reading, writing (for selective high school only) mathematical reasoning and thinking skills.
 The tests measure ability rather than academic performance.

-Practice tests are available on the department’s website.
+Practice tests (refer to Test structure and practice tests) are available on the department’s website.
 Results of practice and sample tests do not show how a student will perform in the test and selection committees do not consider performance on sample or practice tests.

 The tests are computer-based and follow the structures laid out in tables 7 and 8.
 For further information and practice tests, refer to the Opportunity class practice tests and Selective high school practice tests.